 Identifying field service inefficiencies and resolving them is one of the most effective ways to increase profits.
 A study by the Service Council found that service process efficiencies and workforce utilisation and productivity featured in the top three major inhibitors to achieving optimal field service performance.
 Despite this, many service organisations continue to function with inefficiencies emerging left, right and centre.
-Are organisation simply overlooking inefficiencies?
+Are organisations simply overlooking inefficiencies?
 Or are they just too difficult to resolve?
-This blog explores the answers to these questions.
+This blog explores the answer to these questions.

 First let’s put the cost of inefficiencies into context.
 For the average service organisation, 30 minutes of wasted engineer time per day costs £525,000 per annum (Source: Service Council).

 Inefficiencies are undoubtedly costly and it is true that many gains can be made in the field, with the engineer.
 But are organisations focusing too much on frontline inefficiencies?
 Don’t get me wrong, optimising workforce productivity is vital in every service organisation, but efficiencies for the field and efficiencies for the back office go hand in hand.
 Much like engineers, if office staff are more efficient they will have more time to do more.
 It’s a simple science and generally simple changes that lead to efficiency savings.